-Since furniture makes a space functional and comfortable, you could argue that it's an essential element of a home (aside from the roof, that is).
-But if you've ever had to stare at a giant blank wall while eating dinner, entertaining guests, or falling asleep and waking up, you know just how transformative artwork can be.
-Indeed, a home isn't complete without wall art to introduce visual intrigue, personality, inspiration, and dimension.
-So if you have some blank walls to dress up, click through the large wall art ideas below and decide whether you want to go bold with abstract pieces, modern prints, eclectic photo galleries, or large-scale photographs and how you want to display them.
+Since furniture makes a space functional and comfortable, we'd argue that it's an essential element of a home (aside from the roof, that is).
+We feel similarly about decorative elements like wall art; the right pieces can introduce intrigue, personality, inspiration, and dimension to your abode.
+Furthermore, we're fans of how transformative one large statement piece can be.
+If you have some blank walls to dress up, click through the 16 large wall art ideas below that will inspire you to go bold with abstract pieces, modern prints, eclectic photo galleries, or large-scale photographs as well as ideas for how you might want to display them.

-For a high-impact dining nook, consider hanging a larger piece with lots of bold colors, geometric shapes, and endless details to admire over the years.
-Set against the simple but striking black furniture, it's clearly meant to be the focal point of the room.
+For a high-impact dining nook, consider hanging a larger piece with lots of bold colors, geometric shapes, and endless details you'll want to admire over the years.
+Set against simple but striking black furniture, this large-scale, kaleidoscopic piece is clearly meant to be the focal point of the room.

 The foyer should make a grand entrance, making it the perfect place to display all your favorite art.
-You can mix various objets d'art around them too or choose a bold plant to enhance the space even more.
-We love how this one plays with proportion.
+You can mix various objets d'art around them too, or choose a bold plant to enhance the space even more.
+We love how this leafy one plays with proportion.

 For a laid-back feel (or for renters afraid of bringing out the drills and hammers), lean art against the wall on the console table.